FabienArcellier/alfred-cli/README.md

 ### Quick-start

-In this quick-start, we will create 2 commands to automate the launch of the linter and unit tests.
+You will generate commands to launch of the linter and unit tests process.

 ```bash
 $ alfred --new pylint src/myapp